 It is time to create a brand communications style guide for your company?
 When you want to create a strong brand identity, build trust with your customers and make sure your brand is instantly recognisable, consistency is the key.

-This is easy enough to achieve if you’re a one-person operation, but when you have multiple individuals or design and content agencies working on projects for your company, a brand communications style guide can become essential.
+This is easy enough to achieve if you’re a one-person operation doing your own copywriting, but when you have external writers or design and content agencies working on projects for your company, a brand communications style guide can become essential.
 A style guide lays out a clear framework for your communications, from the layout and font to the style and tone of the language used.

 A style guide can help you maintain a sense of consistency in your visual and written communications.
 A clear set of guidelines also makes it much easier for your writers and designers to do their job properly, resulting in better quality content, more recognisable brand values and a uniform message across different platforms.